 - Connector locked in place (can’t flip the angle)

 If you want an extension cable for the extra length rather than added connections, the Docooler OBD2 cable is for you.
 It provides a full 5 feet of extra length.
-This is perfect if you need to install devices that use an antenna.
+This feature is perfect if you need to install devices that use an antenna.

 Now you won’t get any extra ports with this extension cable; it’s solely to make your port more accessible.
 The cable itself is high-quality, however, with a durable and bendable rubber coating.
 The connections are tight and secure—too tight for some users, which is the main complaint against this cable.